bashrc2/AberMUSH/README.md

-destroy room [direction]           - Removes the room in the given direction destroy npc [target]               - Removes a named NPC from the room destroy [item]                     - Removes an item from the room shutdown                           - Shuts down the game server
+destroy room [direction]           - Removes the room in the given direction destroy npc [target]               - Removes a named NPC from the room destroy [item]                     - Removes an item from the room resetuniverse                      - Resets the universe, losing any changes from defaults shutdown                           - Shuts down the game server
 ```